 - Make sure that you refer to the Forum Guidelines and Discussion Forum Rubric found in the course when posting to forums and replying to others.

 - In the forums, you will cite evidence from the readings.
 This lets the facilitator know that you are interacting with the course materials.

 It is your responsibility to keep up with your progress and grades.
-Many past participants find that using the suggested pacing guides each week kept them on track.
+Many past participants have found that using the suggested pacing guides each week kept them on track.
 Watch the following video to see how you can check your grades and view feedback.

 Viewing Your Progress